B7rian/ripsum/README.md

 You may need to install the libssl development package for your Linux distro.
 On void, Ubuntu, and Ubuntu derivitives like Zorin it's called libssl-dev.

-ripsum uses [taskflow](https://taskflow.github.io) to run tasks on multiple cores and the needed headers from taskflow are included in the ripsum git repo.

 # Testing

 `make test` in the cmake build directory will run both sha256sum and ripsum and compare the output.
-The tests are run on the taskflow subdirectory by default but you can change run_tests.sh script to use your own dataset.
-For example, before release I run the tests on about 167000 files on a 1TB external drive and make sure the results match.
+The tests are run on the build subdirectory by default but you can change run_tests.sh script to use your own dataset.

 # Performance